t0mab/dotfiles/docs/templates.rst

 .. versionadded:: 2.3

-If the application enables the :ref:`with-extension`, it is possible to use the `with` keyword in templates.
-This makes it possible to create a new inner scope.
+The with statement makes it possible to create a new inner scope.
 Variables set within this scope are not visible outside of the scope.

 With in a nutshell::